 Now next spring you’ll need to pick up treating and continue all year too.
 Both pests can take awhile to depreciate so if you don’t follow the routine, either could linger and be present a lot longer than you’d like – even with the moisture issues resolved.

-I also suggest you treat all cracks and crevices with Phantom aerosol.
+I also suggest you treat all cracks and crevices with FS MP aerosol.
 This would be best for around windows, door frames and other gaps where springtails or thrips might target as good nest sites.

 Lastly, to knock out the current population of thrips, I suggest some Flying Insect Killer machines to be installed.
 These are great for situations where some type of “automatic” mechanism is needed.
 Basically they send out a quick .25 second blast of pyrethrin based insecticide.
 This is safe enough to use in commercial kitchens since it doesn’t leave any kind of residual.
 But it does work well on flying insects like thrips.